Jackson's integral of multiple Hurwitz-Lerch zeta functions and multiple gamma functions: Abstract

 \section{Abstract}

-Using the Jackson integral, we obtain the $q$-integral analogue of the Raabe type formula for the multiple Hurwitz-Lerch zeta functions.
-Our result generalize $q$-integral analogue of the Raabe type formulas for the Hurwitz zeta functions in [N. Kurokawa, K. Mimachi, and M. Wakayama, Jackson's integral of the Hurwitz zeta function, Rend.
+Using the Jackson integral, we obtain the $q$-integral analogue of Raabe's 1843 formula for Barnes multiple Hurwitz-Lerch zeta functions and Barnes and Vardi's multiple gamma functions.

+Our results generalize $q$-integral analogue of the Raabe type formulas for the Hurwitz zeta functions and log gamma functions in [N. Kurokawa, K. Mimachi, and M. Wakayama, Jackson's integral of the Hurwitz zeta function, Rend.
 Circ.
 Mat.
 Palermo (2) 56 (2007), no. 1, 43--56].
 During the proof we also obtain a new formula on the relationship between the higher and lower orders Hurwitz zeta functions.